 I found some Pork Cushion Meat on sale.
-I’ve never heard of it before, but it looked like a pack of butts.
+I’ve never heard of it before, but it looked like a pack of sirloin tip roasts.
 I opened it up and to my surprise, 5 Mini-Butts, weighing about 2-1/2 pounds each.

 I sent 2 of them through the grinder to make fresh Breakfast Sausage using David’s recipe.
 UMM-Good stuff.

 The other 3 went to the grill.

 I set up the grill, using what I call, a “Ring of Fire”.
 I layered Kingsford Blue, two or three deep, from about 8 o’clock to 5 o’clock.
 I put 4 chunks of dry Hickory around where I guessed would be about every 2 hours to light.

 Then I broke out my trusty propane torch to light the 8 o’clock end.